ozcangul/aspnet-docs/aspnetcore/mvc/advanced/custom-formatters.md

 Use a custom formatter when you want the [content negotiation](xref:mvc/models/formatting) process to support a content type that isn't supported by the built-in formatters (JSON, XML, and plain text).

-For example, if some of the clients for your web API can handle the [Protobuf](https://github.com/google/protobuf) format, you might want to use Protobuf instead of JSON or XML with those clients because it's a binary format that is more efficient than text types.
+For example, if some of the clients for your web API can handle the [Protobuf](https://github.com/google/protobuf) format, you might want to use Protobuf with those clients because it's more efficient.
 Or you might want your web API to send contact names and addresses in [vCard](https://en.wikipedia.org/wiki/VCard) format, a commonly used format for exchanging contact data.
 The sample app provided with this article implements a simple vCard formatter.

 ## Overview of how to use a custom formatter

-At a high level, here are the steps to create and use a custom formatter:
+Here are the steps to create and use a custom formatter:

 * Create an output formatter class if you want to serialize data to send to the client.
 * Create an input formatter class if you want to deserialize data received from the client.
 * Add instances of your formatters to the `InputFormatters` and `OutputFormatters` collections in [MvcOptions](https://docs.microsoft.com/aspnet/core/api/microsoft.aspnetcore.mvc.mvcoptions).

-The following sections provide detailed guidance and code examples for each of these steps.
+The following sections provide guidance and code examples for each of these steps.

 ## How to create a custom formatter class